NourBelka/Secure-Login-System/README.md

 ## Features

-- Stores username-password pairs using a generic `Pair<String>` class in an `ArrayList`.
+- Stores username-password pairs using a generic `Pair<String>` class in an `ArrayList`
-- Validates password strength with a **static inner class** (`PasswordRules`).
+- Validates password strength with a **static inner class** (`PasswordRules`)
-- Logs login attempts with a **non-static inner class** (`LoginLogger`).
+- Logs login attempts with a **non-static inner class** (`LoginLogger`)
-- Uses an **anonymous inner class** for a one-time security challenge during login.
+- Uses an **anonymous inner class** for a one-time security challenge during login
-- Provides a simple console menu for registration and login.
+- Provides a simple console menu for registration and login

 ---

 ## How It Works

 1. **Registration**
-   - Prompts for username and password.
+   - Prompts for username and password
-   - Validates password (minimum 8 characters, at least one uppercase, one lowercase, and one number).
+   - Validates password (minimum 8 characters, at least one uppercase, one lowercase, and one number)
-   - Stores valid accounts in an `ArrayList<Pair<String>>`.
+   - Stores valid accounts in an `ArrayList<Pair<String>>`

 2. **Login**
-   - Prompts for username and password.
+   - Prompts for username and password
-   - Runs a one-time security challenge (e.g., math question) via an anonymous inner class.
+   - Runs a one-time security challenge (e.g., math question) via an anonymous inner class
-   - Verifies credentials against stored accounts.
+   - Verifies credentials against stored accounts
-   - Logs the result (success or failure) using `LoginLogger`.
+   - Logs the result (success or failure) using `LoginLogger`

 3. **Logging**
-   - At the end of the program, prints a log of all login attempts.
+   - At the end of the program, prints a log of all login attempts

 ---

 ## How to Run

-1. Clone the repository.
+1. Clone the repository
-2. Open the project in your Java IDE (e.g., IntelliJ, Eclipse).
+2. Open the project in your Java IDE (e.g., IntelliJ, Eclipse)
-3. Run the Main.java file.
+3. Run the Main.java file
-4. Follow the prompts to register or log in.
+4. Follow the prompts to register or log in

 ---